mdancho84/mdancho84.github.io/_posts/2020-06-05-timetk-vesion-2-announcement.md

 __I'm EXTACTIC 😃 to announce the release of `timetk` version 2.0.0.__ This is a monumental release that significantly expands the functionality of `timetk` to go WAY BEYOND the original goals of the package.
 Now, the package is a ___full-featured time series visualization, data wrangling, and preprocessing toolkit.___

-I'll go into detail about [what you can do in 1-line of code](#single-line-of-code), and I have several more articles coming on how to use several of the new features.

-But first a little history...
+{% include forecasting-software-articles.md %}

 ## Background

+I'll go into detail about [what you can do in 1-line of code](#single-line-of-code), and I have several more articles coming on how to use several of the new features. __But first a little history...__

 Time series has been a passion project for me since my days of forecasting sales and economic data for a manufacturing company I worked for.
 My one gripe has always been that I had to use 50 different packages (`zoo`, `xts`, `dplyr`, etc) made by 50 different people to perform common data wrangling and visualization analyses. `timetk` solves this problem by making a consistent approach to visualize, wrangle, and preprocess time series data inside the `tidyverse` and `tidymodels` ecosystem.